 Rear camber adjustments of up to 2-1/2 degrees can be made on Ford Taurus and Mercury Sable station wagons by removing the factory pivot bolts on the rear control arms and installing cam bolts with eccentrics.
 There are also combination camber/toe offset bushings that allows 2 degrees of camber and/or 1 degree of toe change for both rear wheels.
 If you need more toe correction, an eccentric bushing that allows up to 2.25 degrees of toe change can be installed where the OE toe adjuster bolt attaches the rear spindle to the lower control arm.

-By now everyone should be familiar with rear toe and camber corrections on Ford Escorts and Mercury Tracers.
-On the 1991 and up models, Ford has just one rear toe adjuster on the right side.
+Going back further, 1991 and up Ford Escort and Mercury Tracer models have just one rear toe adjuster on the right side.
 Installing an aftermarket offset bushing on the left side allows you to set individual toe on both sides, not just total toe.
 Also, the nonadjustable OE toe bushing on the outer left rear parallel arm can be replaced with an aftermarket adjustable offset bushing to provide up to 2 degrees of toe correction.
 Camber corrections on these models can be made by installing camber wedges between the strut and spindle.